 Have you ever walked past a group of teenagers and sort of cringed inside, hoping that they don’t say anything to you or notice you at all?
 I have.
 Every time I see teenagers hanging out together I remember my own high school days and how judgmental my peers and I were.
 So it used to be that every time I saw teenagers hanging out together, I would think to myself,

-“What are they going to judge about me?
+“What are they going to judge me about?
 What are they going to laugh at me for?”

 Unless I’m having a particularly bad day, I usually don’t think this way anymore, but overcoming these feelings of insecurity was challenging.
 I spent too much time in my life wondering what complete strangers were thinking about me on the subway, walking to the grocery store, or running through my neighborhood for exercise.

-It was exhausting, and it never ever helped me feel good about who I was.
+It was exhausting, and it never helped me feel good about who I was.

 If you have similar struggles, then consider yourself normal.
 Remember that caring what others think on some level isn’t a bad thing; when kept in proper balance, that concern keeps you from being a jerk to the people you love.
 But for many of us, particularly in the social media generation in which we’re trained to seek out “likes,” that proper balance is elusive.
 So here are some tips for overcoming your worries about what others think of you: